 What I like the most about this china or porcelain (I just learned that in Europe the term porcelain is preferred while in the U.S., the term china is more commonly used), is that it is not heavily decorated with flowers and ornate patterns.
 I tend to like things that are understated, simple, classy, and bound to look good at any time.
 This china does that for me.
 It is black and white and the pattern is a rose pattern in two tones of black; one matte and the rose is glossy on top.
 I just love them!
 Take a look:

 I also did a search for replacements since this model, Sharon, is not available at the stores.
 They were made between 1978-1986 and are discontinued now.
 You can find some on Ebay and other places but of course, completing the set is probably very expensive.
 For now, I am looking forward to having someone over for coffee so I can use my beautiful Noritake Sharon china cups and saucers.
 I even promise to offer cookies or toast.
 Or if you prefer tea, I will have coffee while you savor your tea!
 They are really beautiful pieces.
 The photos do not make them justice.
 The best part?
 They do not have a scratch on them.
 And remember, I only paid a dollar for these beauties!

-I am grateful for my vintage Noritake Sharon set.
+find more info I am grateful for my vintage Noritake Sharon set.
 Love it.

 I am grateful because my Typography class’ last project was amazingly well done!
 In general, they did so well!

 I am grateful because tomorrow is the last day of classes and I am very excited for the summer!
 I am planning to write and do artwork and I hope I can stick to this plan.
 I am also looking forward to the swim meets!